atom-box/eleventy-base-blog/posts/job-searching-tips.md

 ## There's gold at the bottom of the page

 Click the careers link at the bottom of the tech you use.
 Node, Next, Github, Postman, Wordpress... all of these places hire developers.

+## How many jobs are even advertised

+I heard 30% of the web developer openings get advertised on a paid ad site like Linked In.
+That was mentioned by Gergely Orosz, an Uber engineer who wrote The Tech Resume: Inside Out.

 ## Do you love Rust?